GeorgiaMayDay/AliAcronym/README.md

 This bot allows 3 types of interaction (see script).
 Currently, it uses a dictionary as a database, and only allows read interactions

-This is built entirely with Python
+This is built entirely with Python, using the SlackBolt and Flask frameworks

 # Currently

-So been exploring various options, and looks like Zappa is the best bet to get this thing spun up on cloud quickly and repeatably.
-Try tomorrow.
-If that doesn't work, I'm gonna write a goddam bash command to zip this, thing and have that for repeatability
+Async issues with instance messaging and mentions :(

+## How to deploy

+This is currently connected to a personal aws account, so can only be deployed by someone with those credentials.

+This is deployed using [Zappa](https://github.com/zappa/Zappa?tab=readme-ov-file) which means the bot logic is in a [Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) in AWS, connected to a API gateway.

+The settings for which can be found in zappa_settings.json

+You can deploy it with
+``
+zappa update dev
+``

-## Script
+## Bot Script

 /ali_explain
 - If it recognises 1 acronym and has 1 definition in the database (ex: MOD)